bosonprotocol/BPIPs/content/BPIP-4.md

     **How do we communicate the price paid for the voucher to the protocol?**
-    The price is a crutial info for the protocol as we still want that protocol guarantees remain unbroken, so when a sale happens outside the protocol (no matter how this sale happens, can be seller selling preminted vouchers on marketplaces, an auction, an AMM pool, a secundary sale using a settlement protocol, etc) we need somehow inform protocol about the order price.
+    The price is a crutial info for the protocol as we still want that protocol guarantees remain unbroken, so when a sale happens outside the protocol (no matter how this sale happens, can be seller selling preminted vouchers on marketplaces, an auction, an AMM pool, a secundary sale using a settlement protocol, etc) we need inform protocol about the exchange price.

     In order to make this happens we would have to request both parties (buyer and seller) to confirm the exchange.
     Just as proposed for [sequential commit](https://docs.google.com/document/d/1lb6ERrGtOg2iPjf17CfHJRuKWwPdkvQRsLQ3yV_0nh0/edit#heading=h.e4aw2z4amzsr),